-What types of diving record exist?
+How many types of diving records exist?

 There are different types of diving records.
 The first one we usually think of is the deepest dive.